 H2.
 Seated Wrist Curl

-Each workout begins with dynamic stretching and ends with static stretching as well as some soft-tissue work.
-A training session will take no more than 30-40 minutes from start to finish.
+Each session begins with dynamic stretching and ends with static stretching and soft-tissue work.
+The entire workout takes 30-40 minutes from start to finish.

-Age is only a number and no matter what that number is, your body will do what you tell it to.
-You can tell your body to be 87 years old, or you can tell it to be 87 years “young” like my client has.
+Age is just a number—and your body responds to what you demand of it.
+You can either tell your body to be 87 years old, or you can tell it to be 87 years young, just like my client has.
 The choice is yours.